nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 with the file path of where the temporary files will be saved, and an empty `arraylist` named `tempFiles` is created to store the file paths of the temporary files that will be created.

 Step 2.
-The user makes a modification to the clients' list such as executing the command `delete 5` to delete the 5th person in the client list.
+The user makes a modification to the clients' list such as executing the command `delete 5` to delete the 5th client in the client list.
 In `LogicManager`, before executing the command, it will locally store the current clients' list state.

 After executing the command, it will compare the previous state with the current state of the clients' list.
 If it senses they are different, such as in this